frontpage.

 After Obama, Trump literally rewrote the republican party.
 Congressmen who weren't falling in line got fired or forced to retire.
 Many many times, eg see Liz Cheney.
 The last time a purge like this happened was at the time of the Civil War.
 Even super-popular FDR tried taking out conservative democrats but wasn't successful (which btw is one of the main reasons we didn't get stuff like universal healthcare in the 1930s; southern democrats decided it was a threat to segregation).

-That probably shows us how to stop it: wait for a massive failure like WW2 or the Great Depression, then implement strong safety nets, housing, education, etc pretty much everything Western Europe is doing.
+That probably shows us how to stop it: wait for a massive failure like WW2 or the Great Depression, then implement strong safety nets, media, education, etc pretty much everything Western Europe is doing & more (eg housing).

 Related: